share

 High Costs

-The adoption of interoperability needs medical institutions to develop Health Information Exchange (HIE) networks, upgrade their infrastructures, and install new software.
+The adoption of compatibility needs medical institutions to develop Health Information Exchange (HIE) networks, upgrade their infrastructures, and install new software.
 They need to involve a lot of specialists and invest in new hardware, which causes high expenses.
-Furthermore, some interoperability standards vendors charge installation and support fees.
+Furthermore, some integration standards vendors charge installation and support fees.

 Lack of Specialists

-When implementing a clinical data interoperability system, clinics must involve experts with defined technical expertise and certification.
+When implementing a clinical data compatibility system, clinics must involve experts with defined technical expertise and certification.
 A clinic may be required to scout and hire the following IT experts:

 • Data engineer